ALSETLab/Modelica-Drone-3D-FMI/README.md

 ## A. Modelica Model

 All sub-systems and simulation cases are contained within the `./A_Modelica/DroneLibrary` package.
 Each model is saved individually as its own file.
 The full version of the [DLR Visualization](https://visualization.ltx.de/) library is required to run any of the models using VR in the `DroneLibrary.Visualization` package.
-The library

 How to simulate it?

 1. Open `./A_Modelica/DroneLibrary/package.mo`
 2. The package structure is set up with the following sub-packages:
+    - User's Guide
 	- Examples
 	- Blocks
 	- Electrical